satvemur/users-mgt/README.md

 # users-mgt
-This sample project uses primeng and primereact to create a sample user creation wirk flow and automate this workflow using protractor
+This sample project uses primeng and primereact to create a sample user creation work flow and automate this workflow using protractor